yashtilwani4/FullStack-AI-Chatbot/README.md

-# DevConnect
+# TechConnect

-DevConnect is an open-source platform designed to connect developers from around the world.
-Inspired by LinkedIn but tailored specifically for the developer community, DevConnect aims to facilitate networking, knowledge sharing, and career growth.
+TechConnect is an open-source platform designed to connect developers from around the world.
+Inspired by LinkedIn but tailored specifically for the developer community, TechConnect aims to facilitate networking, knowledge sharing, and career growth.

 ## Upcoming Features